 Please bring the following items to either of our two locations to verify eligibility for the Emergency 30-day Substitute permit:

-- Official transcripts from a regionally accredited college or university showing the conferral date of your Bachelor's or higher degree or your original diploma.
+- The Commission on Teacher Credentialing no long accepts electronic or e-Transcripts.
+Therefore, you must bring official transcripts from a regionally accredited college or university showing the conferral date of your Bachelor's or higher degree or your original diploma.
 This will be returned to you.

 - A photocopy of your CBEST scores, approved out-of-state Basic Skills requirement (BSR) scores, or the CSET: Multiple Subject Plus the Writing Examination scores (any of which will be returned to you).